oliviaAB/sismonr/docs/index.md

 The different generated *in silico* individuals are stored in the element `individualsList` of the `insilicopopulation` object.
 Each individual is represented by a list with the following elements:

 - `haplotype`: gives for each gene (rows) the variants that the individual carries (columns).
 The different alleles of the genes are denoted "GCNi", (with `i` ranging from 1 to P - the ploidy of the organism).
+In this example we defined the ploidy of the individuals to be 2, so each individual carries 2 copies of each gene.
 ```r
 > mypop$individualsList$Ind1$haplotype